awaisrauf/deepCuriosity/_posts/2018-12-28-2018-in-review-Data-Science-Prespective.md

 </center>
 </p>

 Interestingly, this provides a clear account of 2018.
 For instance, 2018 was the year of the election, so there are a lot of words corresponding to it in this word cloud.
-Similarly, judicial activism and love for cricket can also be seen from this word cloud.
+Similarly, judicial activism and love for cricket is apparent from this word cloud.

 I posted this picture on the Pakistan.ai community, and someone asked me to make a similar world cloud for bi-grams.
 I have made one, and the picture got more clear.
 Bi-gram-based word cloud presents even better and clear happenings of 2019.

 <p>
 <center>
 <img src="https://raw.githubusercontent.com/awaisrauf/deepCuriosity/master/img/28dec18_2.PNG">
-<em>Word cloud formed by bi-grams of text of all the articles. </em>
+<em>Word cloud formed by bi-grams of the text of all the articles. </em>
 </center>
 </p>

 If these word clouds are to be believed, the election was overwhelmingly dominant in 2018.
 Imran Khan had the most mentions, closely followed by many N-League leaders.
 Other occupying events were related to judicial activism and cricket along with USA and Naqeeb-Anwar case.

 Another interesting thing is the frequency of articles posted in different sections.
 These statistics can show us the interest of Urdu readers (assuming that website knows it since it is operated by one of the biggest media houses in Pakistan).

 <p>
 <center>